Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Implementation and Evaluation Details

 \subsection{Evaluation Details}

-\textbf{Motion (de-)emphasizing.} To evaluate the effectiveness of motion (de-)emphasizing application, we construct 100 prompts to verify the algorithm.
+\textbf{Motion (de-)emphasis.} To evaluate the effectiveness of motion (de-)emphasis application, we construct 200 prompts (\aka HVerb-wild)to verify the algorithm.
 All of these prompts are constructed by researchers manually.
 We take some samples from our evaluation set as follows.

 Each line in the examples represents the index of the edited word in the sentence, followed by the corresponding prompt.
-These indices indicate the key verbs or actions that are subject to the (de-)emphasizing during the evaluation process.
+These indices indicate the key verbs or actions that are subject to the (de-)emphasis during the evaluation process.
 The prompts were carefully selected to cover a diverse range of actions, ensuring that our method is tested on different types of motion descriptions.
-For instance, in the prompt ``\texttt{3 the figure leaps high}'', the number 3 indicates that the word ``\texttt{leaps}'' is the third word in the sentence and is the target action for (de-)emphasizing.
+For instance, in the prompt ``\texttt{3 the figure leaps high}'', the number 3 indicates that the word ``\texttt{leaps}'' is the third word in the sentence and is the target action for (de-)emphasis.
 This format ensures a systematic evaluation of how the model responds to adjusting attention weights on specific actions across different prompts.

 \textbf{Example-based motion generation.} To further evaluate our example-based motion generation algorithm, we randomly constructed 7 test prompts.
 We used t-SNE~\citep{scikitlearn} visualization to analyze how closely the generated motions resemble the provided examples in terms of motion textures.
 For each case, the generated motion was assessed based on two criteria: (1) similarity to the example, and (2) diversity across different generated results from the same example.